-Annual Deductible - The amount you must pay for Covered Health Care Services per calendar year before the Plan will begin paying Benefits in that calendar year.
-The Deductible is shown in the first table in Section 4, Schedule of Benefits.
+Annual Deductible - The total allowed amount when applicable you must pay for Covered Health Care Services per calendar year before the Plan will begin paying Benefits in that calendar year.
+The Deductible is shown in the first table in Section 4: Schedule of Benefits.